EB-1C and EB-1-3 Visas | Multinational Executives and Managers Visa

 The Multinational Manager or Executive Visa is considered a “first preference” employment visa.
 This means qualified applicants are more likely to be approved, but the waiting time is difficult to predict.
 Visas are issued in the order the applications are received, so it may still be a long waiting period.

-The process can be confusing, so your chances of getting approved are higher with a lawyer who has been through the process before.
+The process can be confusing, so your chances of getting approved are higher with an immigration lawyer who has been through the process before.